simula/nornet-vmimage-builder-scripts/README.md

 ```
 with <PROJECT> e.g. "minimal", "basic", "development", "kde", "kde+development", "hipercontracer", etc.!

-See further details about the different VM types (hypervisor variants) and projcts (choice of packages to install) below!
+See further details about the different VM hypervisor variants, systems, and projcts (choice of packages to install) below!

-# VM Types
+# Hypervisors

 ## VirtualBox